 Generally, we have two separate locks on our front door:

-- The mortice deadlock sit inside the door housing and needs to be key-operated from inside and out.
+- The mortice deadlock sit inside the door housing and needs to be key-operated from inside and out

 - A night or rim latch (still referred to as a ‘Yale’) can be hand-operated from the inside to facilitate escape in the event of a fire but are less secure than mortice locks as they can be forced open

 Although it’s not essential to have two separate locks, it does form part of the NHBC recommendations for new homes and as such has been widely adopted by insurance companies.
 The deadlock should be fivelever and should ideally meet the BS3621 standard.

 Other features regarded as good security in front doors include fitting a door chain and, on solid doors, a viewer.

-If you want to incorporate some smart technology in your door security, the considering items like a smart doorbell can be a sensible move.
+If you want to incorporate some smart technology in your door security, then considering items like a smart doorbell can be a sensible move.

-Front doors are required to have a level threshold as part of the England & Wales Building Regulations so that wheelchair users can come in and out of the house without having to go over a step.The Regulations are referred to as Part M and Scotland and Northern Ireland have similar regulations in place.
+Front doors are required to have a level threshold as Part M of the England & Wales Building Regulations so that wheelchair users can come in and out of the house without having to go over a step.
+Scotland and Northern Ireland have similar regulations in place.